jkohlin/wordpress-basics/personal-portfolio-2-content.md

 ##  Assignment 2 - Content
-The content is central and should control the presentation of both the backend and frontend views.
+Content is still king and should control the presentation of both the backend and frontend views.
 A Wordpress theme can adapt both frontend templates and admin dashboard.
 Below is the content plan, where we find which post types and taxonomies we need to prepare for.

 [Link to content plan] (include site-wide content here)